zwang271/WEST/Documentation/GUIREADME.md

 ## Troubleshooting Guide

 ### The Formula is not Well-Formed
-Ensure that all time intervals use ':' to separate the bounds and not a comma.  <br />
+Ensure that all time intervals use ',' to separate the bounds.  <br />
 Ensure that all binary and associative connectives have parentheses surrounding them.  <br />
 Ensure that for each propositional variable, its corresponding natural number immediately follows the 'p', and that there isn't a '_' or space in between.  <br />
 Ensure that all unary connectives do NOT have parentheses surrounding them.